What's Coming Up 38: Divide Perennials, choose a kousa, beware treated lumber

 This page sponsored by:

-Choose a kousa but shed the shady notion
+Choose a kousa dogwood but shed the shady notion

 Make a cool move on woody plants